vx-dk/vx-dk/README.md

 ## 🧠 About Me

-We are the developers focused on creating **modern Android apps, clean UI systems, and powerful backend-driven experiences**.
+We are the developers focusing on creating **modern Android apps, clean UI systems, and powerful backend-driven experiences**.

 - 📱 Building **high-performance mobile apps**
 - 🎨 Designing **minimal + futuristic UI**